-Amibroker is a powerful and versatile trading platform that offers a range of advantages for traders who use it for technical analysis and backtesting.
+Amibroker is a powerful and versatile trading platform that offers a range of advantages for traders who use it for technical analysis and as a backtesting platform.
 Some of the key advantages of using Amibroker include:

 - Advanced charting capabilities: Amibroker offers a range of advanced charting tools that allow you to visualize market trends and patterns in great detail.
 You can create custom charts and indicators using its proprietary Amibroker Formula Language (AFL), or import pre-built indicators from the Amibroker community.

-- Comprehensive backtesting engine: Amibroker has a built-in portfolio level backtesting engine that allows you to test your trading system ideas against historical market data.
-You can customize various backtesting settings and use its analysis tools to evaluate the results of your backtests.
+- Comprehensive backtesting engine: Amibroker has a built-in portfolio-level backtesting engine that allows you to test your trading system ideas against historical market data.
+You can customize various backtesting settings and use its analysis tools to evaluate your back-test results.

 - Optimization capabilities: Amibroker’s optimization tools allow you to fine-tune your trading systems to achieve better results.
 You can explore different parameter combinations and use its analysis tools to understand the results of your optimization runs.
 Optimization within Amibroker is extremely fast

 - Signal generation tools: Amibroker offers a range of signal generation tools, including alerts, scans, explorations and backtesting your trading systems, that can help you identify trading opportunities and execute trades with confidence.

 - Free trial available: users can download a free trial from the Amibroker website to try it out and get a feel for the software before purchasing

 - Multiple EOD data sources: Many end-of-day data sources can be used with Amibroker including Norgate and Metastock formats which are the two providers I use for stock trading